At Ignite, we work with a wide range of digestive disorders. With abdominal bloating and distention being one of the most common amongst our clients.

 One of the most prevalent dietary factors associated with bloating is poor absorption of a group of short-chain carbohydrates called FODMAPs.
-Consumption of foods that contain these small molecules may result in excess water in the bowel, fermentation leading to gas production, and poor gas clearance.
+Consumption of foods that contain these small molecules may result in excess water in the bowel.
+As well as fermentation leading to gas production, and poor gas clearance.

 A low FODMAP diet, in which FODMAP-containing foods are avoided for a period of time may be recommended to reduce bloating and gas build-up.
-Talk to your doctor or dietitian before initiating a FODMAP elimination diet, as it is quite restrictive and is best done under supervision.
+Talk to your doctor or registered dietitian before initiating a FODMAP elimination diet.
+As it is quite restrictive and is best done under supervision.
 To see if the low FODMAP diet might work for your symptoms, we have a 5 day free menu plan to try with lots of digestive health tips & tricks!

 Exercise – Getting your body moving is a great way to naturally promote movement in the gut.
 Exercise improves gas clearance from the bowel.
-If you sit often, consider taking short breaks to get up and move and also include regular fitness into your weekly routine.
+If you sit often, consider taking short breaks to get up and move.
+Also include regular fitness into your weekly routine.

 Comfortable clothing – wearing tight or uncomfortable clothing can make even the most subtle bloating really noticeable.
 Consider sizing up or wearing something with more stretch if you are noticing pressure from your clothing.
 There is nothing wrong with buying larger clothing!

-At Ignite, we prioritize a food-first approach and believe that bloating can be significantly reduced with dietary and lifestyle interventions in most patients.
+At Ignite, we prioritize a food-first approach.
+We believe that bloating can be significantly reduced with dietary and lifestyle interventions in most patients.
 However, medications are often necessary as an adjunct therapy to other lifestyle changes or an emergency remedy.

 With medications, there are side effects and risk factors to consider.
 Some common medications used in the management of bloating are:

-- Antibiotics– Antibiotics MAY be appropriate if SIBO is suspected.
-Our philosophy at Ignite is to be sure all other gut issues are ruled out, and to test for SIBO prior to treatment.
+Antibiotics MAY be appropriate if SIBO is suspected.
+Our philosophy at Ignite is to be sure all other gut issues are ruled out.
+We test for SIBO prior to treatment.
 The most common antibiotic in the treatment of SIBO is called Rifaximin.
 It is a non-systemic antibiotic, meaning it remains in the gut without spreading to other areas of the body.
 Sometimes, a combination of antibiotics or other treatment options are considered.
 Your doctor may recommend this treatment if bloating appears to result from an altered gut microbiota.1

-- Antidepressants – While antidepressants are shown to improve quality of life in many patients, it is not yet clear what effect they have on bloating.
+While antidepressants are shown to improve quality of life in many patients, it is not yet clear what effect they have on bloating.
 Existing studies have shown contradicting results, with some patients having a reduction in bloating and others having no significant changes.
-It is noted, however, that selective serotonin receptor inhibitors (SSRIs) are favourable over tricyclic antidepressants (TCAs), as they have fewer side effects.1
+It is noted, however, that selective serotonin receptor inhibitors (SSRIs) are favourable over tricyclic antidepressants (TCAs).
+As they have fewer side effects.1

-- Enzymes – if you are having trouble breaking down specific carbohydrates, such as lactose or galacto-oligosaccarides (found in beans!), your doctor or dietitian may recommend an enzyme to help you break down that specific type of carbohydrate.
+if you are having trouble breaking down specific carbohydrates, such as lactose or galacto-oligosaccarides (found in beans!), your doctor or registered dietitian may recommend an enzyme to help you break down that specific type of carbohydrate.
 It is best to work with a dietitian first to identify which foods may be causing you to bloat.